timminator/PaddleOCR-Standalone/README.md

 - This repository provides executables (CPU and GPU version) that can be run without having python or any other packages installed.

+- Don't be confused when it takes a longer time to start when running it the first time.
+This is the normal behavior.
+Afterwards it runs normally.

 - Please only report bugs that are specific to this standalone executable and are working correctly in the original repository.

 - A few changes had to be made to the source code to allow the creation of this executable.
 I will update it soon.